 Media in Politics

 It is a reasonable expectation that the media will gather the facts and report the news fairly, accurately and responsibly.
 The American public relies on the media for a great deal of its information.
 "The role of the press in American politics has become a major source of discussion and controversy in recent years" (Davis, 1).
 The question raised in this paper is, "Does the media present the news fairly, accurately, and completely?"
 The short answer is no, the long answer will be examined throughout the following essay.
-This essay will examine the media and its influence and effects on politics and government.
+This essay will examine the media and its influence and effects on politics and government."Public Occurrences" was the first newspaper to appear in colonial America.
+This publication begins the history of the media and its effects on politics and government in America.
+The paper was struck down soon after being published and its publishers arrested.
+Without the protection of the First Amendment, newspapers had little chance of survival; especially if they were critical of established authority.

 The first successfully published American newspaper came almost fifteen years later in 1704.
 It was entitled the "Boston News-Letter".
 Several other papers came into circulation in colonial America and just before the Revolution there were twenty-four papers in circulation.
 Articles in colonial newspapers were a major source of political pressure in shifting public opinion from reconciliation with England to complete political independence.
 Thus began the history of the media influence in America and its effects on American government and politics.